 - Keep your noise level to a minimum.
 Keep your voice down to a minimum and don’t shout.
 Don’t let doors slam behind you.
 Walk calmly as to not cause loud footsteps.
 Do not use loud equipment during a public investigation.
 Ghost boxes should be kept to a normal volume.
 Please use good judgement.

-2. Walking around with flashlights on all night will not only interfere with other people investigating, but will also restrict your chances of capturing or witnessing activity.
+- Flashlights should be used to move from different locations, but turn them off when not in use.
+Flashlights will interfere with other people investigating and will restrict your chances of capturing or witnessing activity.
 We suggest you find a location and stay in that location for at least 10-15 minutes before moving on.
-Find a comfortable spot and shut off your flashlights as they can interfere with your eyes and adjusting to the dark.
+Find a comfortable spot, shut off your flashlights and allow your eyes to adjust to the dark.

-3. If you happen upon another group investigating, move to another location.
-You can ask them if they mind if you join them, but if they prefer to be alone, don’t take offense to it.
-Some people prefer to hunt alone or with only their group.
+- Respect any other group’s investigation by moving to another location.
+You can ask to join them, but if they prefer to be alone, don’t take offense.
+Some investigators prefer to hunt alone or only with their group.

-5. If you have a problem with another investigator, please do not approach them in an angry manor.
-Tell our staff about it and we will handle it.
+- If you have a problem with another investigator, please do not approach them.
+Instead tell our staff about it and we will handle it.